thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 - **Devices** – Sensors and actuators installed on drilling equipment.
 They collect data on drilling parameters such as rotation speed, tension, fluid level, and other indicators.
 - **Modbus** protocol – The primary communication protocol for data exchange between devices.
 It ensures reliable connection and seamless integration of equipment with the SCADA system.
-- **Gateway** – A device that transmits data from sensors to the cloud platform.
+- **Gateway** – A device that transmits data from sensors to ThingsBoard platform.
 It converts and relays data over the network for further processing.
 - **ThingsBoard** – An IoT platform where data is collected, analyzed, and visualized.
 It allows operators to access information and set up alerts for critical parameter changes.
 - **Dashboard visualization** – SCADA dashboards provide a clear representation of all drilling processes, enabling real-time monitoring and informed decision-making.